About Wndsn XPD

 Overview, project info, and background.

-Wndsn: Forged in the Cold War city of tradecraft
+Forged in the Cold War City of Tradecraft

 Wndsn's roots start in Berlin during the Cold War, when the divided city was the "showcase of the free world".
 We found ourselves the epicentre of a global battle for hearts and minds between the liberal West and the communist East.
-The confines of the Berlin wall, and the intense influence of the three western allies, fed an unparalleled burst of creativity that earned Berlin the title "city of tradecraft".
-It fundamentally influenced the Wndsn project.
+The confines of the Berlin wall, and the intense influence of the three western allies, fed an unparalleled burst of creativity that earned Berlin the title "outpost of freedom".
+The moniker "city of tradecraft" is the result of the constant and continuous struggle of every major global covert agency to set and maintain foot in the city.
+This unique combination of interests and high tension fundamentally influenced the Wndsn project.

 Declaration of Freedom

 Growing up in Berlin meant listening to the radio every Sunday at noon, where the declaration of freedom was repeated.
-The statement summarises what we believe, and what we maintain.
+The statement summarizes what we believe, and what we maintain.

 Ich glaube an die Unantastbarkeit und an die Würde jedes einzelnen Menschen.
 Ich glaube, dass allen Menschen von Gott das gleiche Recht auf Freiheit gegeben wurde.
 Ich verspreche, jedem Angriff auf die Freiheit und der Tyrannei Widerstand zu leisten, wo auch immer sie auftreten mögen.

-Translated from the orginal pledge for the freedom bell:
+Translated from the original pledge for the freedom bell: